 In 1951, thirty-eight-year-old Joseph LaTorre began to secretly share with law enforcement authorities information about an organized crime fraternity he referred to as the "Organization."
 The eldest son of former Pittston, Pennsylvania, Crime Family boss Steven LaTorre, Joseph's revelations occurred years before the Apalachin, New York, Mafia convention and a decade before Joe Valachi began his publicized cooperation with federal agents.
 Joseph and his brother Samuel, neither of whom were inducted Mafia members, both fed the FBI information they learned from their father.

-In 1963, a longtime member of the Chicago Outfit got in trouble with law enforcement and sought to help himself by secretly providing information on his underworld colleagues, including Fifi Buccieri, Ralph Pierce, Frank Nitti and Paul Ricca.
+In 1963, a Chicago Outfit member got in trouble with law enforcement and sought to help himself by secretly providing information on his underworld colleagues, including Fifi Buccieri, Ralph Pierce, Frank Nitti and Paul Ricca.
 He became the Outfit's first significant turncoat in the post-Valachi era.
-The informant, Theodore Jack DeRose, led a double-life as a mobster and a federal informant, but he may have been accustomed to such deception.
-For years, he had been concealing his Jewish ancestry from colleagues in order to get ahead in the underworld by posing as an Italian-American Mafioso from New York.
+Theodore Jack DeRose, led a double-life as a mobster and a federal informant, but he may have been accustomed to such deception.
+For years, he had been concealing his Jewish ancestry in order to get ahead in the underworld by posing as an Italian-American Mafioso from New York.